Slow-roasted pork belly with Quinoa Stuffing

 “I love a classic roast lunch with all the trimmings, but I try and avoid the bread based gluten stuffing so often served with pork.
-I have mixed the ready cooked quinoa and seed pouch with herbs and some good quality sausage meat for tasty and better stuffing balls.”
+I have mixed the ready cooked quinoa with herbs and some good quality sausage meat for tasty and better stuffing balls.”

 By Sophie Michell